U.S. critical infrastructure protection: Challenges

+Some of the most critical infrastructure for any in the US are the roads, hospitals, and infrastructure that provides food to residents.
+An increased risk of the collapse of these critical infrastructure points can lead to, and in most cases have led to, drastic decreases in access to water, food, medical attention, and electricity.
+Critical needs for residents trapped in their homes and areas, residents who rely on medication or need to be transported to the nearest hospital, and residents who are heavily affected by malnutrition.
+This was seen during the 2005 Hurricane Katrina aftermath in new Orleans as thousands were displaced, hundreds killed, and thousands more injured with no clear way of receiving shelter or assistance.
+There is a current movement to improve critical infrastructure with residents in mind.

 Critical infrastructure protection requires the development of a national capability to identify and monitor the critical elements and to determine when and if the elements are under attack or are the victim of destructive natural occurrences.
-CIP is important because it is the link between risk management and infrastructure assurance.
+These natural occurrences have become more of a threat over the past couple of years due to climate change; increased occurrences of stronger storms, longer droughts, and rising sea levels.
+CIP's is importance is the link between risk management and infrastructure assurance.
 It provides the capability needed to eliminate potential vulnerabilities in the critical infrastructure.

-CIP practitioners determine vulnerabilities and analyze alternatives in order to prepare for incidents.
+CIP practitioners determine vulnerabilities and analyze alternatives to prepare for incidents.
 They focus on improving the capability to detect and warn of impending attacks on, and system failures within, the critical elements of the national infrastructure.
+However, there are skeptics that see certain national infrastructure methods as harm to the communities that local and federal governments swore to protect.
+This is a key factor in the movement against Atlanta’s “Cop City” as residents say that there are negative systematic affects as well as negative environmental affects as well.